SpectroCoin/OpenCart-Bitcoin-Payment-Gateway-Extension/README.md

 SpectroCoin OpenCart Bitcoin Payment Extension
 ---------------

-This is [SpectroCoin](https://spectrocoin.com/) Bitcoin Payment Module for OpenCart.
+This is [SpectroCoi Bitcoin Payment Module for OpenCart](https://spectrocoin.com/en/plugins/accept-bitcoin-opencart.html).
 This extenstion allows to easily accept bitcoins (and other cryptocurrencies such as DASH) at your OpenCart website.
 You can view [a tutorial how to integrate bitcoin payments for OpenCart](https://www.youtube.com/watch?v=pMKTjTI_UGk).

 To succesfully use this plugin, you have to have a SpectroCoin Bitcoin wallet.
 You can get it [here](https://spectrocoin.com/en/bitcoin-wallet.html).
 Also you have to create a merchant project to get merchant and project IDs, to do so create a new merchant project [here](https://spectrocoin.com/en/merchant/api/create.html).